ktpm489/pdf-lib-patch/README.md

 ## Contributing

 We welcome contributions from the open source community!
-If you are interested in contributing to `pdf-lib`, please take a look at the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file.
-It contains information to help you get `pdf-lib` setup and running on your machine.
+If you are interested in contributing to 'pdf-lib-patch', please take a look at the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file.
+It contains information to help you get 'pdf-lib-patch' setup and running on your machine.
 (We try to make this as simple and fast as possible! :rocket:)

 ## Maintainership